COVID-19 Projects –

 Title: “COVID-19: Overestimating your own risk – Underestimating the risk for the elderly.”

-Author: Maria Anderson
+Author: Maria Andersen

 Summary: Maria compares how people assess their own risk vs. that of the elderly during the current pandemic.
 Across all age groups, respondents overestimate their own risk, but underestimate the risk of the elderly.
 Maria discusses how these misconceptions may put older people at risk and she concludes that the government and media need to do a better job communicating age-specific risk information.